 In 2019, awarded by the Ministry of Health and Welfare for "More Than 25 Years of Service as Senior Nursing Personnel" in 108, recognizing her outstanding long-term contributions to the nursing profession.

-Recognized in the 106th, 107th, 108th, 110th, 111th, and 112th academic years by the Ministry of Education's program for recruiting and retaining outstanding special talent in colleges and universities, receiving this honor for multiple consecutive years and fully demonstrating her academic standing.
+Professor Guo was recognized in the 106th, 107th, 108th, 110th, 111th, and 112th academic years through the Ministry of Education's program for recruiting and retaining outstanding special talent in colleges and universities.
+Receiving this honor for multiple consecutive years further bolsters her academic standing.

-In student mentoring, Professor Guo has also achieved remarkable results.
+Additionally, Professor Guo has achieved remarkable results in student mentoring.
 Her graduate students have repeatedly won first place in poster presentations at the College of Nursing Special Topic Research and Evidence-Based Competition at Hungkuang University, covering research topics such as ear-acupressure to improve dry mouth symptoms in hemodialysis patients, the effects of classical music and white noise on memory, and the effectiveness of ABCDE Bundle intervention on delirium in intensive care unit patients.
-In addition, Professor Guo has guided many students to receive Ministry of Science and Technology undergraduate research project grants and has mentored students presenting research findings at international conferences, including WANS, APCNP, and the Cross-Strait Nursing Forum, fully demonstrating her outstanding effectiveness in talent cultivation.
+Furthermore, Professor Guo has guided many students in obtaining Ministry of Science and Technology undergraduate research project grants and has mentored students presenting research findings at international conferences, including WANS, APCNP, and the Cross-Strait Nursing Forum, fully demonstrating her outstanding effectiveness in talent cultivation.

 Professional Service